lsu-ddem/pathways-site/content/3_Audio/3_SoundsInBugSquish/4_Lesson_4/index.md

 Notice the characteristics that both of these have in common:

-* Each project has at least 2 different synthesizer sounds and one soundfile playback.
+* Each project has at least 2 different synthesizer sounds and one sound file playback.
 * The sounds change/are triggered based on the user interactions, and these changes make logical sense.
 * the differences in sounds are noticeable.